 - Support eSCO parameter set S2 and S3 and accept requests for these settings.
-See Section 5.6 of the Bluetooth Hands-Free Profile Specification version 1.5. - Request eSCO parameter set S2 or S3 when setting up a Synchronous Connection. eSCO parameter set S1 should not be requested. - Render audio within 40 ms after the SCO/eSCO connection has been set up.
+See Bluetooth Hands-Free Profile Specification Version 1.5, Section 5.6. - Request eSCO parameter set S2 or S3 when setting up a Synchronous Connection. eSCO parameter set S1 should not be requested. - Render audio within 40 ms after the SCO/eSCO connection has been set up.